The prizes:

 • Meet all the FAR prize qualifications and scoring.

-• A Mars prize qualified rocket can win both the FAR and Mars prizes, if this rocket has the highest score for all launches.
+• A Mars prize qualified rocket can win both the FAR and Mars prizes, if the FAR portion of the prize has not already been won.

 Scoring: